facebook/react/docs/docs/01-installation.md

 This code renders into an HTML element with the id of `root` so you need `<div id="root"></div>` somewhere in your HTML file.
 When you use React in this way, you should be transpiling your JavaScript using `babel` with the `es2015` and `react` presets.

+### Enabling ES6 and JSX

+We recommend using React with Babel to let you use ES6 and JSX in your JavaScript code.
+ES6 is a set of modern JavaScript features that make development easier, and JSX is an extension to the JavaScript language that works nicely with React.
+The [Babel setup instructions](https://babeljs.io/docs/setup/) explain how to configure Babel in many different build environments.
+Make sure you install `babel-preset-react` and `babel-preset-es2015` and enable them in your `.babelrc`, and you're good to go.

 ### Using a CDN

 If you don't want to use npm to manage client packages, the `react` and `react-dom` npm packages also provide UMD distributions in `dist` folders, which are hosted on a CDN: